hoelzl/riches/README.md

 npm test
 ```

+The following is the information provided by the Vite template that this project
+is based on:

-# React + TypeScript + Vite
+## The Template: React + TypeScript + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This template provides a minimal setup to get React working in Vite with HMR and
+some ESLint rules.

 Currently, two official plugins are available: